 - 3.1.
-The Company has the general aims of creating common wealth, building an indivisible reserve and providing a return on investment no more than is necessary to attract and retain the capital it requires. - 3.2.
-The Company may borrow up to a maximum of £10,000,000 and may issue debt securities provided that this does not amount to receiving money on deposit.
-Any interest paid on funds borrowed from user members will not exceed the highest rate for fixed term business lending published by the Co-operative Bank. - 3.3.
-The Company shall not transfer any of its assets other than for full consideration.
-Provided the conditions in article 3.4 b are satisfied, article 3.3 shall not apply to: - a) the transfer of assets to any specified asset-locked body, or (with the consent of the Regulator) to any other asset-locked body; and - b) the transfer of assets made for the benefit of the community other than by way of a transfer of assets into an asset-locked body.

-Some interest and salary payments, as well as being subject to this rule, will be 'key decisions' requiring the process specified in rule 4.7.
+The co-operative has the general aims of creating common wealth, building an indivisible reserve and providing a return on investment no more than is necessary to attract and retain the capital it requires. - 3.2.
+The co-operative may borrow up to a maximum of £10,000,000 and may issue debt securities provided that this does not amount to receiving money on deposit.
+Any interest paid on share capital held by user members, or on funds borrowed from user members will not exceed the highest rate for fixed term business lending published by the Co-operative Bank.
+In keeping with co-operative accounting practice, interest on share capital is considered a business expense and is not included in profits. - 3.3.
+The co-operative will not normally transfer assets for less than full consideration, except for the purposes specified in 3.4 below.
+This rule does not prevent the board - a) setting variable rates of interest payable on user and and non-user share capital according to the trading performance of the co-operative, provided that this is consistent with 3.1 and 3.2 above; - b) paying bonuses, incentives and other rewards to members and employees, provided that this is in pursuit of the co-operative's mission in paragraph 1.3. - Some interest and dividend payments will be 'key decisions' requiring the process specified in rule 4.7.